© ericdentinger.com

 (twice)

-This tune has been written or adapted for bagpipe by Pipe Major William Robb (1863-1909; Argyll and Sutherland Highlanders) in the 19th century.
+This tune has been written or adapted for Scottish bagpipes by Pipe Major William Robb (1863-1909, Argyll and Sutherland Highlanders) in the 19th century: it was first published in 1884 as a Slow Air while it is now played like a March.

-One can play it at 86 BPM, right after The Green Hills Of Tyrol.
+It can be interpreted at 86 bpm, for example just behind The Green Hills Of Tyrol.

 RETREAT AIR